 3. LOOK UK provides help, support and services for visually impaired children and their parents or carers.
 The LOOK helpline provides practical advice and emotional support, information about your child’s condition and contacting other families with similar problems by getting in contact with us through our enquiry service.

-4. National Blind Children’s Society (NBCS) can offer information, support and advice to parents and carers of children with sight loss or an eye condition.
+4. Blind Children UK can offer information, support and advice to parents and carers of children with sight loss or an eye condition.

 5. Information on Miller Syndrome can be found at